ello/wtf/README.md

 The words (and dashes) after the date make up the slug (end of the URL) for the post.
 For example, a filename of **2015-01-23-contact-us.md** will result in a slug of **contact-us**.
 If you place this post in _Help_, the full URL will be: **/help/contact-us**.

 ### Post Meta Data:
 Each Markdown post file contains meta data at the top of the file.
-This helps Jekyll know
+This helps Jekyll know where to place the article on the site and when to publish it.
 ```
 ---
 layout: post